My Adult Child Was Laid Off. Can We Discuss It Without Ruining the Holidays?

 As a dad of two children in their 20s himself, Crowell understands how important it is to support a child in this situation without overstepping.
 He suggests that you start with something along the lines of, “Listen, I know it’s been a rough couple of months for you, and I just want you to know that I’m here for you if you wish to talk.”

-“This opens the door to further discussion but leaves it up to the child to decide when, how, or even if to pursue it further,” Crowell says.
+“This opens the door to further discussion but leaves it up to the child to decide when, how or even if to pursue it further,” Crowell says.

 He also recommends letting your child know that you’re confident in their ability to secure a new job.
-You might say something like, “I know this is a challenging time right now, but I have confidence in you that you’ll be resilient and find your footing once again, just as you always have in the past.”
+You might say something such as, “I know this is a challenging time right now, but I have confidence in you that you’ll be resilient and find your footing once again, just as you always have in the past.”

 If you also want to provide financial support to your adult child, tread carefully.
-While it's a common practice — a whopping 50% of parents supported their adult children in 2025, according to Savings' fourth annual survey — it can jeopardize your retirement security.
+While it's a common practice — 50% of parents supported their adult children in 2025, according to Savings' fourth annual survey — it can jeopardize your retirement security.

 Read More